AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/archive/smart_contract_overview.rst

 This section provides the knowledge you need to write smart contracts and it will take you around 40 minutes to go through the whole tutorial.
-You can follow the instructions along with the examples to learn how to set up the development environment via C# and AElf-tools.
+You can follow the instructions along with the examples to learn how to set up the development environment via C# and Boilerplate.
 The instructions will walk you through the development, test, and deployment /update of smart contracts.
 There are 2 types of smart contract deployment/update: one requires BP's approval and the other does not.